SMS Marketing for Businesses: How to Get Started

 Another way to put the wishes of your customers first is to make it easy for them to manage their text preferences.
 Let your subscribers specify how and when they receive email and SMS messages if they sign up to hear from you on both channels.

-The more you know about how often people want to hear from you, what kind of content they’re looking for, and how they want to receive it, the better you can tailor your marketing outreach to meet their expectations.
+The more you know about how often people want to hear from you, what kind of content they’re looking for, and how they want to receive it, the better you can tailor your text marketing outreach to meet their expectations.

 You can send promotional SMS messages through two distinct methods: campaigns and automations.